panoply/syncify/readme.md

 # Getting Help?

 Join the **[Shopify Developers Discord](https://discord.gg/shopify-developers-597504637167468564)** and ask your questions in the `# syncify` channel.
-Connect with other developers, maintainers, and contributors already using Syncify in their projects or agency.
+Connect with other developers, maintainers, and contributors already using Syncify in their projects or within their agency.

-> The Shopify Developers discord is independently ran online community where experienced developers interact and converse.
-No spam or bullshit is tolerated, just real discussions, banter, platform critiques and open dialogue with great minds.

 # Contributing